LibreWeb/Documentation/content/concepts/_index.md

 * **No single-point-of-failure.** If a specific server/node is down, your data can be served by other nodes within the network.
 * **Fast**.
 The nearest node can serve you the content, basically acting as a content delivery network (CDN), however then decentralized.

-See also the [Project](/project) page, if you want to learn more about the LibreWeb project.
+See also the [Project page](/project); if you want to learn more about the LibreWeb project.

 ### Markdown Syntax